bottama/airdrops-price-impact/README.md

 * long-only OMG-PERP fully funded: -6.99%

 Finally, one should play the game in these three cases:
-a.
-One believes in a new project (BOBA, in this case) really strongly and wants to obtain the airdrop no matter the price of $OMG.
+1. One believes in a new project (BOBA, in this case) really strongly and wants to obtain the airdrop no matter the price of $OMG.
-b.
-One is fast enough to get out before it is too late.
+2. One is fast enough to get out before it is too late.
-c.
-One is a risk-lover and is trying to speculate by entering a leverged long position in the perpetual, gaining the negative funding rates and any price increase.
+3. One is a risk-lover and is trying to speculate by entering a leverged long position in the perpetual, gaining the negative funding rates and any price increase.

 And today, almost the same thing is happening with $CREAM.